lavaeater/suburban-commando/README.md

 Or, what is it that we want to do?
 We want the enemy AI to be a *threat*, a threat that searches for you.
 So if the player is in the sphere of detection and *moves* - that should indicate to the enemy that there is something to investigate.
 Like a sneak-thing.
 If the player shoots, everyone in some circle should be able to hear it and go to examine it.

+#### Basic Behavior
+The behavior should always start simple.
+So, we have

 #### Mechanics
 So, the enemy has a *detector* that keeps track of players in the proximity.
 However, a player being detected by the detector doesn't actually mean that the enemy has detected the player, just that it *could*.